mheyda/cs50w-wiki/README.md

 <p>Initially completed as part of Harvard CS50w.
 More styling and functionality was added to make it personalized.</p>

 ### See it in action <a href="https://mheyda-cs50w-wiki-demo.herokuapp.com/" target="_blank"><ins>here</ins></a>*. :smile:
-*Note: Functionality for creating, editing, and deleting entries has been limited for the demo as it is a live application.
+*Note: Functionality for creating, editing, and deleting entries has been limited for the demo.